Prometheus monitoring example

 What are Prometheus Exporters?

-Prometheus exporters are software components that expose metrics in a format that Prometheus can scrape.
-They act as intermediaries between Prometheus and the systems or applications being monitored.
 These exporters collect metrics from various sources, including databases, web servers, cloud platforms, and custom applications.
-By providing a standardized interface, exporters make it possible for Prometheus to collect and store metrics from diverse sources uniformly.
+By providing a standardized interface, exporters allow Prometheus to collect and store metrics from diverse sources uniformly.

 Prometheus exporters work by exposing a web server that serves metrics in a format known as the Prometheus exposition format.
 This format consists of simple text-based data, usually in the form of key-value pairs.
 The exporters periodically expose an HTTP endpoint that Prometheus scrapes to collect the metrics.
 The scraped metrics are then stored in the Prometheus time-series database, where they can be queried and visualized.